 Memorial Day–now largely celebrated as the unofficial beginning of summer beach parties and barbecues–would at first glance seem to be a unifying presence in American life.
 But its origins lie in the nation’s greatest chasm of disunity.

 According to historian Mabel Thompson Rauch, the first Memorial Day was on April 5, 1867, when the townspeople of Carbondale, Illinois, came to hear marching bands and speeches about the sacrifices made by the solders of the Civil War, which had concluded just two years before.
+Rauch’s account was one told to her by her aunt, who was a 15-year-old eyewitness at the time.
 The region had been torn apart by the conflict.
 While Illinois was a strong Union state, its southern part, which included Carbondale, also comprised settlers from Kentucky and Tennessee who fought on the side of the Confederacy.

-According to religious studies scholar Catherine Albanese, however, there is some disagreement as to what the first Memorial Day celebration was.
-She writes that in the late 1860s, the gravesites of both Union and Confederate soldiers were decorated and memorialized by the townspeople of Columbus, Mississippi, which was a part of the Confederacy.
-Albanese noted that these informal Memorial Day celebrations provided “a ritual cult of death” for Americans, “organized from those sentiments about death which almost everyone in the community shared.”
+According to religious studies scholar Catherine Albanese, however, there is disagreement as to when and where the first Memorial Day celebration was.
+In fact, many localities claim to be the site of the first Memorial Day celebration.
+Albanese writes that many Southerners believe Columbus, Mississippi women decorated and memorialized the gravesites of both Union and Confederate soldiers in 1866, in a place that was a part of the Confederacy.
+Albanese noted that these informal Memorial Day celebrations provided “a ritual cult of the dead” for Americans and put into “organized form those sentiments about death which almost everyone in the community shared.”

 These traditional rites, Albanese notes, allowed for coping with not only death from war but also death in general.
-“The fear of death was overcome because death had been given a higher meaning, and the continuance of the community guaranteed immortality.”
+“The fear of death was overcome because death had been given a higher meaning, and the continuance of the community guaranteed a species of immortality.”

 Even at the height of World War II, some decried that Memorial Day was becoming more of an excuse for picnics than for serious contemplation of those who gave their lives for their country.
 “Too many people accept the day as a time of jollifaction or self-comfort,” proclaimed Congressman Ed Rowe of Ohio in 1943.
-By the 1960s, the New York Times noted that only a few thousand attended the Manhattan Memorial Day parade, while nearly 800,000 flocked to Coney Island for the beginning of summer fun.
+By the 1960s, the New York Times noted that only a few thousand attended Memorial Day ceremonies and parades across New York City, while nearly 800,000 flocked to Coney Island for the beginning of summer fun.

 What to make of this evolution of the holiday?